How do I get signed by a label when I am an independent artist?

 Thinking like a label to get signed

-A record label is a business.
+To be clear, a record label is a business no matter the deal structure they use.
 We have to make ends meet.
-This doesn’t mean we are cruel greedy money machines.
+This doesn’t mean there is something unethical going on.
 Companies need money to reach their vision long term.
 For an artist this means a couple of things:

 - There are limited resources which a lot of artists compete about